apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 =============================  ===============  ==========================================================================
-**processor.sinks**            --               Space separated list of sinks that are participating in the group **processor.type**             ``default``      The component type name, needs to be ``load_balance`` processor.backoff              true             Should failed sinks be backed off exponentially. processor.selector             ``round_robin``  Selection mechanism.
+**processor.sinks**            --               Space separated list of sinks that are participating in the group **processor.type**             ``default``      The component type name, needs to be ``load_balance`` processor.backoff              false            Should failed sinks be backed off exponentially. processor.selector             ``round_robin``  Selection mechanism.
 Must be either ``round_robin``, ``random``
                                                 or FQCN of custom class that inherits from ``AbstractSinkSelector`` processor.selector.maxTimeOut  30000            Used by backoff selectors to limit exponential backoff (in milliseconds)